ivargr/bios3010-python/Exercise1.md

 # Exercise 1c
 Now create a function that takes four arguments, A, C, G, and T and returns the melting temperature.
-The name of your function should be `compute_meting_temperature`.
+The name of your function should be `compute_melting_temperature`.

-Call your functions with the values for A, C, G, and T given in the previous exercise, print the return value and make sure you get the same melting temperature in the previous exercise.
+Call your functions with the values for A, C, G, and T given in the previous exercise, print the return value and make sure you get the same melting temperature as in the previous exercise.

 # Exercise 1d
 The following function is supposed to return True if a DNA sequence is valid DNA and False if not.
 There is something wrong this code.
 Find the error and make the code work.